jamesosullivan/stylometry/README.md

 This repository contains updated Python scripts for stylometric analysis using Burrows's Delta and transformer embeddings.

-## What changed

-- Removed the NLTK dependency from the Burrows's Delta scripts.
-The scripts now use a built-in Unicode regex tokenizer, so there is no need to download `punkt` or `punkt_tab` data.
-- Replaced deprecated Matplotlib colormap usage with the current `matplotlib.colormaps` API.
-- Removed the forced `TkAgg` backend from the MDS script.
-This makes the scripts less brittle on macOS, virtual environments, VS Code, and headless systems.
-- Added automatic dependency checks and optional auto-installation.
-Each script installs missing packages with the same Python interpreter used to run the script.
-- Added command-line options for corpus paths, output paths, MFW counts, plot display, and related settings.
-- Made Burrows's Delta use relative frequencies per 1,000 tokens by default, which is safer for texts of different lengths.
-Use `--raw-counts` to reproduce the older raw-count behaviour.
-- Updated the RoBERTa workflow to embed long documents in chunks, average chunk embeddings by document, save cosine distances, save PCA coordinates, and save plots automatically.

 ## Files

 - `burrows-delta-mds.py`: Computes Burrows's Delta and visualises the results using Multidimensional Scaling (MDS).